 Is the Age of Low Massachusetts Housing Rates about to end?

 For home loan borrowers, these record low rates on Massachusetts mortgages have been a Godsend.
-Many homeowners have been able to secure a lower rate, which will allow them to pay off their loans much faster than they would have been able to, otherwise.
+Many homeowners have been able to secure a lower rate, which will allow them to pay off their much faster than they would have been able to, otherwise.
 Thirty-year mortgages will now be able to be repaid in half the time.
 With such historically low rates, people are able to spend more of their earnings as they choose rather than having to pay off massive home loan debts.

 In fact, these low interest rates have been just about the only good thing to come as a result of the poor economy.
-Sure, the people who are in the housing market have not benefited much—if at all—because of the low rates.
+Sure, the people who are investing in the have not benefited much—if at all—because of the low rates.
 But they have helped out some mortgage borrowers, at least.

 The low rates have been encouraging many people to apply for loans, which undoubtedly has helped the housing market.
 But this is a buyer's market.
 By far the people who are benefiting the most from the current circumstances are the people who are looking to purchase.
 This period of low rates has led many people who are selling their homes to lose money.